 Ged spent the ’70s on a council estate in the buttock end of Liverpool.
 It was a cultural desert as so many of those estates are*, and Ged would sneak out into the centre of the city to visit art galleries and theatres, lying about where he’d been to avoid largely homophobic abuse.
 The memory of those years, and how much of an outsider he felt, how much aggressive resistance the people around him had to the culture that was by right theirs, that should have been their birth right, has informed him ever since.

-(*Ged would work on estates of thousands of homes, sprawling for hectares with no cultural spaces, house after house, with no meeting places outside a pub, not even a green space.
+(*In later years Ged would work on estates of thousands of homes, sprawling for hectares, with no cultural spaces.
+House after house after house with no meeting places outside a pub, not even a green space.
 Nowhere to create, nowhere to just be.
-Then attend conferences wondering why there were social issues on large estates.)
+He’d then attend very expensive conferences where people who’d only ever driven through them wondered why there were social issues on large estates.)